-What is a URL-based Website Audience?
+What are URL-based Website Audiences

 After connecting your site to RollWorks by placing the RollWorks Pixel on your website, we will start capturing your visitor data to turn into Website Audiences.
 A URL-based audience segments your website traffic based on the different pages your visitors browse.

 Visitors will be added to the Website Audiences you define as soon as the RollWorks Pixel loads.
 If a visitor leaves your website before the Pixel loads, the visitor will not be added to your Website Audience.
 The most common reasons why a visitor is not added to a Website Audience are:

 - The visitor leaves before the site loads and the pixel fires.

 - The visitor leaves before they accept the cookie consent banner, so the pixel is unable to fire without consent.
 Learn more about the GDPR cookie consent banner here.